 Elise Siegel is a sculptor best known for her psychologically charged figurative ceramic works.
 She has created installations of large groups of tightly choreographed, interacting figures, and since 2010, an ongoing series of abstracted portrait busts.
-These sculptures are mostly female but vary stylistically as well as in scale, surface and glaze.
-They engage with the rich history and cultural connotations of the portrait bust as well as the history of the ceramic medium.
+These sculptures vary stylistically as well as in scale, surface and glaze.
+They engage with the rich history and cultural connotations of the portrait bust and with the history of the ceramic medium itself.
 Siegel draws further inspiration from a wide range of figurative sculpture and objects including idols, reliquaries, masks, and puppets.
-The resulting figures evoke various psychic states and are idiosyncratic and uncanny.
+The resulting idiosyncratic figures evoke various psychic states and a sense of the uncanny.